Bonnie Mark: 2000s

 In 2000 she served as a producer for the pilot of psychiatric drama Wonderland.
 The show was created by Peter Berg and focused on doctors at a psychiatric inpatient facility.
 Mark did not return when the series was picked up.
 The show was canceled after eight episodes.

 In 2001 she became a supervising producer and writer for the NBC emergency services drama Third Watch.
 The show was created by retired police officer Edward Allen Bernero and television producer John Wells.
 She wrote four second-season episodes; "The Tys That Bind", "Run of the Mill", "A Rock and a Hard Place" and "Walking Wounded".
 She left the crew after the second season ended.

 In 2002 she served as a supervising producer for the short-lived drama series The Court.
 Also in 2002 she served as a consulting producer and writer for the police drama Robbery Homicide Division.
 The series was created by Barry Schindel and executive produced by Michael Mann and focused on a Los Angeles homicide unit.
 She wrote the story for the episode "In/Famous", Frank Spotnitz wrote the teleplay.

 She was hired as a co-executive producer for the eleventh season of ABC police drama NYPD Blue in 2003.
 The series was created by David Milch and Steven Bochco and followed a New York homicide unit.
 She co-wrote the story (with retired police officer and executive producer Bill Clark) and wrote the teleplay for the episodes "Shear Stupidity" and "Passing the Stone".

 In 2005 she served as a co-executive producer for new ABC drama Eyes.
 The show follows a firm of fringe private investigators.
 The series aired as a mid-season replacement and was canceled after six episodes.
-Eyes was Mark's last television work.

-In 2011 Mark wrote three episodes for Star Wars: The Clone Wars.
+Mark's last credits are in 2011, writing three episodes for Star Wars: The Clone Wars.